rnewbery/ecology-projects/README.md

 # Ecological Projects

 This repository collects small ecology and wildlife data projects.
-It highlights analytical and visual projects developed using **R, Python, and Power BI** - each grounded in real or simulated ecological data.
+It highlights analytical and visual projects developed using **R, Python, and SQL** - each grounded in real ecological data.

 ---